 This quadruple chocolate masterpiece begins with that go-to gluten free chocolate cake, which is then filled and frosted with the best chocolate fudge frosting you’ll ever eat.
 But it doesn’t stop there.
 The whole thing is then drenched in chocolate ganache AND the sides are rolled in REAL chocolate sprinkles!
 If you’re in the mood for a chocolate explosion, look no further!!

 There are a few components to this cake, but they’re all easy and the end result is so worth it.
-I’ll walk you through each step and in no time you, too, can make a Mickey Mouse cake!
-That said, if you don’t have a Mickey Mouse silicone cake pan like this, you can just make this cake in 8-inch round cake pans like these.
+I’ll walk you through each step and in no time, you’ll be in chocolate heaven!

 This is my go-to chocolate cake and it’s super easy to pull together.
 You may already have these ingredients in your pantry:

 - Kim’s all purpose gluten free flour blend — a store bought blend may be substituted, but hasn’t been tested.

 - Canola oil or vegetable oil — while I am usually a “butter makes everything better” advocate, using oil in this recipe ensures a very soft and fluffy cake that won’t dry out as the days go on.

 - Coffee — coffee helps intensify the chocolate flavor.
 You can substitute with hot water if desired, but try the coffee for an extra chocolatey experience.

 Oh my word, this chocolate fudge frosting is INSANE!!
 It’s made with the usual suspects for any buttercream, but in different ratios and with hot water that changes it from what would normally be a fluffy buttercream to a fudgy, thick frosting.

 - Unsweetened cocoa powder